 Excavations were conducted here from 1992 to 2000, headed by Dr. Yitzhak Magen.
 Today, the site is a national park and open to the public, and even has night tours.
 The mosque and synagogue are also active all year round.

 (a) General View:

 The modern structure of the tomb of Samuel is shown from the east, where the entrance to the mosque is located.
 On the right (north) side is the entrance to the underground tomb.
 In the foreground are ruins of the Crusaders fortress, which are located above a moat.

 Click on the photos to view in higher resolution…

 The following photos are just a sample of the pictures and information for each one of the major periods in Nebi Samuel.
 Each section is detailed further in additional pages.

-On the east side of the hill are remarkable remains of the Hasmonean period village, dated to the Hasmonean period (2nd C BC to the 1st C BC).
+On the east side of the hill are remarkable remains of the Hasmonean period village, dated to the Hasmonean period (2nd to the 1st century BC).
 This area was not damaged by the Crusader rock cutting, probably since they did not have time to complete the work.

 For a detailed description and more photos of the Hasmonean/Hellenistic period in Nebi Samuel –